 The Stormwater Utility Compliance and Credit Program is a part of the Engineering Division, Public Works Department.
 Stormwater runoff is generated when precipitation from rain and snowmelt events flow over land or impervious surfaces and does not percolate into the ground.
-As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
+As the runoff flows over the land or impervious surfaces (paved streets, parking lots, sidewalks, driveways and building rooftops), it may accumulate debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated.
 The primary method to control stormwater discharges is the use of best management practices (BMPs).
-In addition, most stormwater discharges are considered point sources and require coverage under an NPDES permit.

 The National Pollutant Discharge Elimination System (NPDES) Stormwater Program regulates stormwater discharges from three potential sources: municipal separate storm sewer systems (MS4s), construction activities, and industrial activities.
 Most stormwater discharges are considered point sources, and operators of these sources may be required to receive an NPDES permit before they can discharge.
 This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters such as streams, rivers, lakes or coastal waters.

 In compliance with current OEPA requirements, the Stormwater Utility Division was formed to overview and regulate Lima's stormwater runoff.
-Funded by the Stormwater Assessment, the division is able to design, regulate, maintain and improve upon the City of Lima's stormwater facilities.
+Funded by the Stormwater Assessment, the division is able to design, regulate, maintain, inspect and improve upon the City of Lima's stormwater facilities and infrastructure.
 If you have any questions or concerns about the current assessments or possible BMPs, please feel free to contact our Stormwater Manager.

 If you have questions or concerns regarding water or sanitary services, please visit our Utility Department.

 Understanding how your business or organization measures up simply begins with a conversation that centers around landscape and waste management practices.
-For more information on how your business can be recognized as a Stormwater Superstar, contact Beth Seibert at (419) 223-0040 x107 or firstname.lastname@example.org.
+For more information on how your business can be recognized as a Stormwater Superstar, contact The City of Lima Stormwater Utility or the Allen Soil & Water Conservation District.

-Seven Lima businesses and organizations are being honored as 2019 Stormwater Superstars.
+Two Lima businesses are being honored as 2020 Stormwater Superstars - Bacon & Associates, LLC & Webb Insurance Agency.
 This distinction recognizes a variety of efforts and practices from the individual businesses that each have an impact on stormwater runoff and ultimately a clean and healthy Ottawa River.
 The Stormwater Superstar recognition is a joint project between the City of Lima Stormwater Department and Allen Soil and Water Conservation District and is designed to be an annual showcase.
-To date, 25 local businesses and organizations have been honored.
-The Allen SWCD website at allenswcd.com gives more information on the 2019 Stormwater Superstars and their showcase best practices.

 TREE REBATE PROGRAM

-Entering its fourth year, the City of Lima's Tree Rebate Program kicks off a new season!
+The City of Lima’s Tree Rebate Program kicks off another new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
-See FLYER (PDF) for more details and the Rebate Program Tree Guide (PDF) for ideas.
+For more details regarding the rebate program, click Rebate Program Tree Guide.

 RAIN BARREL PROGRAM

-Rain Barrels are a perfect way to capture and re-use nature's precipitation!
-Learn more about the Rain Barrel Program HERE Version OptionsStormwater UtilityStormwater Design ReferencesStormwater Projects & ProgramsHeadlineFloodplain Mapping Opens a New Window.
-RAIN BARREL PROGRAM.
+Rain Barrels are a perfect way to capture and re-use nature’s precipitation!
+Learn more about the Rain Barrel Program HERE.

 Ohio Governor Mike DeWine's office recently released their H2Ohio Plan Opens in New Window which addresses water quality issues for Ohio waterways.
 The H2Ohio Plan will invest in targeted solutions that ensure clean water in disadvantaged communities, prevent lead contamination in daycare centers and schools and aims to help reduce harmful algae blooms.
 The Ohio General Assembly invested $172 million into the H2Ohio Plan back in July.